qiansen1386/qiansen1386.github.io/content/post/frontend-learning-note-2.md

 Before practise, you won't know if the tool is gonna suit your needs.
 That is exactly why I dropped the semantic UI, because it follows "*Convention over Configuation*", so it has to sacrifice "*Explicit is better than implicit*"<small>\*Refering to [The Zen of Python](https://www.python.org/dev/peps/pep-0020/)</small>

 Before practise, you won't know NodeJS have many dependency issue with Windows platform, so the `Vagrant` become mandatory! no longer *Good to have*.
-That is a good thing also, If I could compose my `Vagrantfile`
+That is a good thing also, If I could compose my `Vagrantfile`.

+> Nevertheless, this is absolutely worth our attention.
+However, it is neither stable nor mature. https://blogs.windows.com/buildingapps/2016/03/30/run-bash-on-ubuntu-on-windows/

 Again, references